Introduction: Mike's Super Colon Cleaning Oatmeal

 To be honest with everyone up front, this is actually my wife’s recipe.
 I placed my name on it because she made me swear to never utter or write her name in close proximity to the word “colon” ever again.
 So for the purposes of this instructable I will refer to this as my recipe.

-Step 1: The Mighty Power of Fiber, And To a Lesser Extent its Awesome Sidekick Whole Grains.
+Step 1: The Mighty Power of Fiber, and to a Lesser Extent Its Awesome Sidekick Whole Grains.

 To put it simply, fiber is that which makes things move.
 Not to get to technical or disgusting, but insoluble fiber never gets digested.